pixelartexchange/artbase/artbase/README.md

 `/punks/0`, `/punks/1`, `/punks/2`, ...

 Note: The default image size is the default
-(minimum) size of the collection e.g. 24x24 for punks, morepunks, coolcats and so on.
+(minimum) pixel size of the collection e.g. 24x24 for punks, morepunks, coolcats and so on.
 Use the z (zoom) parameter to upsize.